dutkulang/ALX-21-days-coding-challenge/README.md

 To defer does not make you failure

-even the strong must rest too
+even the smartest minds must rest too

 semi-colons are the root cause of all evil